[KB8566] "Peer certificate is going to expire" error in ESET PROTECT On-Prem

 Scenario 3: The Server certificate is expiring soon

-If the Certification Authority is expired too, proceed with Scenario 5 instead of this scenario.
+If the Certification Authority is expired too, proceed with the Scenario 5 instead of this scenario.

 1. Create a new Server certificate.
-Select Server from the Product drop-down menu.
+Select Server from the Component drop-down menu.

-2. Select your new ESET PROTECT Server certificate.
+2. Set your new ESET PROTECT Server certificate.

 Scenario 4: The Server certificate is invalid (expired)